Symptoms: Noise Under the Dash

 - plastic wedge

 Using the plastic wedge, gently pull up the front of the shifter surround trim.
 Remove any connections and the shifter as well.
 Remove the entire surround trim.

-Using your fingers, pull out the rubber insert in cup holder area until you see two 10mm screws.
+Pull out the rubber insert in the cup holder area using your fingers until you see two 10mm screws.
 Unscrew them

 Open the center console until the other two 10mm screws are exposed.
 Remove them as well.